Parents and Grandparents can greatly influence the environments that children grow up in and many of the experiences that they have.

 In 2021, 68% of New Zealand adults and 31% of children are overweight and obese.
 So being overweight is becoming accepted as the new norm in many OECD countries.

 “Wake up” to obesity

-Research in the Netherlands recently found that the majority of parents failed to recognise overweight or obesity in their 5 and 11-year-old children.
+Research in the Netherlands has found that the majority of parents failed to recognise overweight or obesity in their 5 and 11-year-old children.
 Children with normal weight were considered by their parents as a little too light.
 Overweight children were regarded as normal weight and obese children were considered normal or a little too heavy.
 This underestimation of overweight may impair a parents motivation to seek help.(2,3)

 Unfortunately, as fat gathers around the abdomen, the function of the organs found here (the liver, pancreas and gallbladder) that normally process fat and sugar, becomes impaired.
 This causes the fat and sugar levels in the blood to rise, thereby increasing the risk of developing diseases such as diabetes, heart disease, some forms of cancer, and respiratory illness.

 As children gain weight they experience more fatigue, they feel sluggish and find it difficult to concentrate at school.
 Obesity leads to problems with bone density as their growing bones struggle to bear their extra body mass.
 They may also experience a loss of confidence and mood fluctuations as their weight increases.

 Grandparents can offer support to parents when they recognise that feeding problems may exist in their children.
 Also they can help to educate the young about the importance of good nutrition to physical and mental development and disease prevention.

 Grandparents need respect

 Grandparents are special people who have much to offer the world.
 No longer considered “old” grand parenting today means being vital, up-to-date, active and involved.
 (4)